Jia joined the Department of Computer

 algorithm development since year 2000.

-He currently is an associate editor of IEEE Transactions
+He is in the editorial boards of IEEE Transactions

 Computer Vision, in conjunction with ICCV 2007.
 He received